mitodl/mitx-grading-library/docs/formula_grader.md

 This will allow students to use `SIN` and `COS` as well as `sin` and `cos`.

 ## Suffixes

 Numbers with a % at the end will be treated as percentages, and converted to the appropriate decimals.

 edX also defines a number of metric suffixes (k, M, G, T, m, u, n, and p) that modify a number appropriately.
 However, in our experience, these metric suffixes lead to more confusion than use.
-For example, `2M`, which one would expect should be rejected as an error when `2*M` was intended, is graded incorrectly and eats a student's attempt.
+For example, `2M`, which one would expect should be rejected as an error when `2*M` was intended, is accepted by edX, interpreted as `2*10^6`, marked incorrect, and eats a student's attempt.
 Similarly for all of the other metric suffixes.

 We have therefore made the decision to disable metric suffixes by default.
 If you want to enable them, you can do so using the following.